-Wireless technology has been evolving every year as we need to accommodate higher demands, speed and security.
-Many new technologies emerged and succeed in the last decades and it is still moving forward at top gear.
+Wireless technology has been evolving every year as we need to accommodate higher demands, speed, and security.
+Many new technologies emerged and succeeded in the last decades, and it is still moving forward in top gear.

-Have you ever wondered what would be our future wireless technologies for IoT and 5G networks?
+Have you ever wondered what our future wireless technologies for IoT and 5G networks would be?

-Here are the top five wireless technologies that going to be prominent in future together with conventional cellular networks (GSM, CDMA and LTE).
+Here are the top five wireless technologies that are going to be prominent in the future together with conventional cellular networks (GSM, CDMA, and LTE).

 Wi-Fi (Wireless Fidelity)

-Wi-Fi technology is technically known as IEEE 802.11 standard which continuously evolve and improve to support higher data rate and enhanced security.
+Wi-Fi technology is technically known as IEEE 802.11 standard, which continuously evolve and improve to support higher data rate and enhanced security.
 It operates in two major frequency bands of 2.4GHz and 5GHz.
-Future Wi-Fi networks would be capable of transmitting data at several gigabytes per second.
+Future Wi-Fi networks will be capable of transmitting data at several gigabytes per second.

-Wi-Fi technology uses an encrypted data to ensure the system security and follow TCI/IP protocol.
+Wi-Fi technology uses encrypted data to ensure system security and follow TCI/IP protocol.
 A wireless router is used to transmit and receive signals from devices.
-Wireless router will be connected to an Ethernet cable or fiber optic cable and network configuration can be done using a PC.
+Wireless routers will be connected to an Ethernet cable or fiber optic cable, and network configuration can be done using a PC.

 Standard: IEEE 802.11